Mathematics Program

 • numerical analysis

 There are many opportunities for students, both graduate and undergraduate, to be involved in research projects with faculty.
-In addition to invaluable experience, research projects provide opportunities for travel to national and regional conferences, and often stipends from research grants.
+In addition to invaluable experience, research projects provide opportunities for travel to national and regional conferences.

 For more detailed information, please see the departmental research page.